If your family income is not too high in relation to your family size, you can receive a school allowance for your child.

 - The farther your income is below the income threshold, the higher the allowance may be.

 - If your income from property is too high compared to the rest of your income, it is possible that you will no longer receive any allowance.

-A foster child that has already lived more than 12 consecutive months in the same foster family on 31 August of the school year concerned, is exempt from the financial conditions.
+A foster child that has already lived more than 12 consecutive months in the same foster family or consecutively in several different foster families on the 31st of August of the school year concerned, is exempt from the financial conditions.